shennarwp/counterdynamo/README.md

 A small java programm that tries to write a key-value pair of integer and string every 2s in the local DynamoDB instance indefinitely.
 Every time the program is started, existing table in the database will be deleted and recreated.

+The java programm, the DynamoDB instance, and the Web-UI will be deployed in docker container.

 The DynamoDB instance is accessible in `http://localhost:8000/`, while the web-UI to view the contents of the database is accessible in `http://localhost:8001/`.

 Configuration files location:

 * Amazon credentials and DynamoDB url configuration for the java program is located in `src/main/resources/dynamodb.properties`
+* The java programm container: `/docker-compose.yml`
 * DynamoDB container: `compose/dynamodb/`
 * Web-UI container: `compose/dynadmin/`